CesMak/mcts_cardgame/readme.md

 * **Added iig folder**
 * adjustable card number
 * see commit **included_multi**
+* Not to see also the [collab](https://drive.google.com/drive/folders/1ru_TDEmMKXjiv4ie3Zl4nYPsHngkZExr) version (is not faster however, and trains only when active at pc max.
+12h)

 * how to reward?
 * works also with and without step?